jviice95/MohammedKhanafer/README.md

 # MohammedKhanafer
-Hi I'm Mohammed, an aspiring programmer :)
+Hi I'm Mohammed, an aspiring analyst.
+I have a thing for analysing...things! :)